DuckMillet0445/assignment_25_complete/README.md

 ## Installation

-1. Clone the repository: git clone [repository-url]
+1. Clone the repository: git clone https://github.com/DuckMillet0445/assignment_25_complete
 2. Open the project in Android Studio.
 3. Sync the project with Gradle files.